borisgastelu/ionic-cache-src/README.md

 ## Instance Members

 ### - cache(url)
+If not exists, saves a resource in storage and filesystem, otherwise, returns the saved item.
 Param | Type | Description
 --- | --- | ---
 `url` | string | URL of the server to download the file, as encoded by encodeURI().